oracle-livelabs/apex/oci-document-understanding/intro/introduction.md

         - P1\_BUCKET\_NAME
         - P1\_REGION

 4. All set.
-Now, run the application and see it in action!
+Now, run the application with the users you created and see it in action!

 ## Learn More - *Useful Links*